libra/website/docs/move-getting-started.md

   }

   // Create a new earked coin with the given `recipient`.
-  // Publish the coin under the transaction sender's account address public create(coin: R#LibraCoin.T, recipient: address) {
+  // Publish the coin under the transaction sender's account address. public create(coin: R#LibraCoin.T, recipient: address) {
     let t: R#Self.T;

-    // Construct or "pack" a new resource of type T. Only procedures of the
+    // Construct or "pack" a new resource of type T. Only procedures of the `EarmarkedCoin` module
-    // EarmarkedCoin module can create an EarmarkedCoin.T. t = T {
+    // can create an `EarmarkedCoin.T`.
+    t = T {
       coin: move(coin),
       recipient: move(recipient),